ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## ATEs, CATEs, and LATEs: What's the Difference?
+## ATEs, CATEs, and LATEs: What are the Differences?

 ```yaml
 type: VideoExercise